Martin Shkreli

 Martin Shkreli (/ˈʃkrɛli/; born March 17, 1983) is an American investor and businessman.
 Shkreli is the co-founder of the hedge funds Elea Capital, MSMB Capital Management, and MSMB Healthcare, the co-founder and former CEO of pharmaceutical firms Retrophin and Turing Pharmaceuticals, and the former CEO of start-up software company Gödel Systems, which he founded in August 2016.

-In September 2015, Shkreli was widely criticized when Turing obtained the manufacturing license for the antiparasitic drug Daraprim and raised its price to insurance companies from $13.50 to $750.00 (USD) per pill.
+In September 2015, Shkreli was widely criticized when Turing obtained the manufacturing license for the antiparasitic drug Daraprim and raised its price to insurance companies from $13.50 to $750.00 (USD) per pill, sparking a scandal in the United States and around the world, cementing his reputation as 'the most hated man in America'.

 In 2017, Shkreli was convicted in federal court on two counts of securities fraud and one count of conspiracy.
 He was sentenced to seven years in prison and up to $7.4 million in fines.
 In the civil antitrust case, Shkreli was fined a further $64.6 million to be repaid to victims.
 In May 2022, he was released early from the low-security federal prison in Allenwood, Pennsylvania.
 He is permanently banned from serving as an officer of any publicly traded company.

 Early life

 Shkreli was born in Coney Island Hospital in the New York City borough of Brooklyn on March 17, 1983.
-His parents were Roman Catholic Albanians, and he said his religion has been "a guiding post" for him, although he does not believe in God.
+His parents were Roman Catholic, and he said his religion has been "a guiding post" for him, although he does not believe in God.
 His parents emigrated to the United States from Albania and worked as janitors.
-His family descend from the Shkreli tribe in Albania.
 His two sisters and his brother grew up in a working-class community in Sheepshead Bay, Brooklyn.
 Shkreli was raised Catholic and attended Sunday school as a child.

 Shkreli attended Hunter College High School.
 Sources differ on whether Shkreli graduated from Hunter or whether he was expelled before his senior year and received the credits necessary for his high school diploma through City-As-School High School.
 He ended up in a program that placed him in an internship at Wall Street hedge fund Cramer, Berkowitz and Company when he was 17.
 Shkreli received a bachelor's degree in business administration from Baruch College in 2004.

 Shkreli told Vanity Fair that he developed an interest in chemistry when a family member suffered from treatment-resistant depression.